-macOS Catalina is the next step in Apple's modern initiatives to control the user experience from top to bottom.
-This update closes off more walls, builds up more security, and offers more ecosystem parity across devices.
-Mac Catalyst was also introduced; a system that will allow developers to bring more iPad apps to Mac, including Apple's own apps.
-This update also ditches iTunes in favor of three new apps; music, podcasts, and TV.
+macOS Catalina was the next step in Apple's modern initiatives to control the user experience from top to bottom.
+This update closed off more walls, built up more security, and offered more ecosystem parity across devices.
+It also introduced Mac Catalyst, a system allowing developers to bring more iPad apps to Mac, including Apple's own apps.
+This update also ditched iTunes in favor of three new apps; music, podcasts, and TV.

 ● Mac Catalyst